patters-match/CIV2macOS/README.md

 This 'port' uses engine `WS11WineCX21.2.0` and will automatically download the game from the [bestoldgames.net](https://www.bestoldgames.net/) abandonware site.
 I'm not sure how it achieves this, since my own manual experiments were confounded by the game's InstallShield installer being a 16-bit executable, and not one that can be swapped out easily for a 32-bit version as with SimCity 2000.

-This installation will provide a working base game, however the in-game music, the videos, and the additional scenarios are all missing.
+This Porting Kit installation provides a working base game, however the in-game music, the videos, and the additional scenarios are all missing.

 ## Fixes and Enhancements
 [Civilization 2 UI Additions](https://github.com/FoxAhead/Civ2-UI-Additions) is one-stop-shop of patches, fixes, and usability enhancements.